MicrosoftEdge/WebView2Feedback/specs/PreferredColorScheme.md

         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2Profile3")]
         {
             [doc_string("The PreferredColorScheme property sets the overall color scheme of the WebView2's associated with this profile.
-This sets the color scheme for WebView2 UI like dialogs, prompts, and context menus by setting the ['prefers-color-scheme'](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature for websites to respond to.
-The default value for this is CoreWebView2PreferredColorSchemeKind.System, which will follow whatever color scheme the OS is currently set to.")]
+This sets the color scheme for WebView2 UI like dialogs, prompts, and context menus by setting the prefers-color-scheme CSS media feature for websites to respond to.
+The default value for this is CoreWebView2PreferredColorScheme.Auto, which will follow whatever color scheme the OS is currently set to.")]
-            CoreWebView2PreferredColorSchemeKind PreferredColorScheme { get; set };
+            CoreWebView2PreferredColorScheme PreferredColorScheme { get; set };
         }
     }
 }